 Star Throwers supports people with any type of cancer, throughout their cancer and post-treatment.
 We also support carers too.

-Please read below for how Star Throwers may be able to help you in your situation.
-Please contact us on 01953 423304 or email@example.com for a personalised discussion of what services you may benefit from.
+Please read below for how Star Throwers may be able to help you.
+Please contact us on 01953 423304 or firstname.lastname@example.org for a discussion on the services you may benefit from.

 I have recently been diagnosed with cancer

-If you have been newly diagnosed with cancer you may find yourself feeling very confused and anxious, with many questions about your cancer, your treatment options, and the impact it will have on you and your family.
+If you have been newly diagnosed with cancer you may find yourself feeling confused and anxious, with many questions about your cancer, your treatment options and the impact it will have on you and your family.

-Star Throwers can help you to better understand your cancer and weigh up your treatment options with our Cancer Information Sessions.
+Star Throwers can help you to better understand your cancer and your treatment options with our Cancer Information Sessions.

 I am having treatment for my cancer

-Undergoing cancer treatments such as chemotherapy and radiotherapy may cause debilitating side effects, including nausea, fatigue and anxiety.
+Undergoing cancer treatments such as chemotherapy and radiotherapy may cause side effects such as nausea, fatigue and anxiety.

-Star Throwers can help you and your loved ones cope with the side effects and support your holistic wellbeing during treatment through our one-to-one complementary therapies, gentle exercise and relaxation classes, nutrition advice and workshops and counselling.
+Star Throwers can help you and your loved ones manage these side effects and support your wellbeing during treatment through our complementary therapies, gentle exercise and relaxation classes, nutrition advice and workshops and counselling.

-You may also still have questions about your treatment – how will the Doctors know if it is working, how long will the treatment work for, should I be considering doing anything else alongside my treatment?
-If so, please contact us to discuss our Cancer Information Sessions service.
+You may also still have questions about your treatment – if so, please contact us to discuss our Cancer Information service.